javierverb/android-apps-privacy-readmes/README_com.food.registry.md

 # Privacy Policy - Privacy

 At Food Registry, we are committed to protecting the privacy and security of our users.
-This document explains the permissions requested by our Android application and provides information about our use of Google Ads, as well as our data handling practices.
+This document explains the permissions requested by our Android application, our data collection and sharing practices, and provides information about our use of Google Ads.

 Permissions: